- 11min

 If it’s just a question of ‘can’, yes you can.
 But will it work?
 Probably not.
 You need enough heat to somewhat melt the shrink wrap and it’s unlikely that a hair dryer can produce such heat.
 But if you’ve found one that can, you can use it.
 Although it will take twice as long than using a heat gun and won’t give you the sleek results you’re looking for.

-Hope we’ve answered enough of your questions about the differences between a heat gun and a hair dryer.
-But if there’s anything else, you can leave your questions below.
+Hope we’ve answered enough of your questions about the difference between a heat gun and a hair dryer But if there’s anything else, you can leave your questions below.
 And that’s a wrap!

 FAQs: